UPDATE 18-AUG-2019: Since the GEDmatch site and GENESIS are one and the same now I have updated this post to say GEDmatch rather than GENESIS

 Once you see a blue check mark on the line with your kit number on your home page (as in image above), you can run the one to many tool.
 That looks at all the other kits in the database to find people whose DNA matches yours.
 The more cMs you share, the closer the match.

 Here is a slightly condensed version of the one-to-many for my LivingDNA kit:

 The overlap column shows how many SNPs the kits being compared have in common.
 It is color coded to indicate whether there are enough of them for it to be a good comparison; the redder it is, the worse it is.

 The other columns are:

 - Kit – The kit number of your match.
 Click it to see their one-to-many matches.
-Kit numbers that start with two letters have been uploaded directly to GENESIS and one letter kits are the ones migrated from GEDmatch.
+Kit numbers that start with two letters have been uploaded directly to the new GEDMATCH and one letter kits are the ones migrated from the old GEDmatch.

 - A checkbox column is there for Tier 1 members only – you can check a number of kits and then look at them with the Multi Kit Analysis (MKA) tools by clicking the visualize button at the top of the page.

 - 1:1 – This column has an underlined A which you can click to do a one-to-one comparison.

 - Name – This might be an alias or a real name.
 It’s whatever the user chose to use.

 - Email – Cut and paste this to send an email to the person who uploaded that kit.
 Be sure to include the kit number in the message to your relative.